twilio-labs/sketch-twilio-ipsum/README.md

 The `-f` option causes `skpm log` to not stop when the end of logs is reached, but rather to wait for additional data to be appended to the input

+### Workflow

+- Clone the repo
+- Use `yarn build` to compile any changes.
+The plugin is built into the package's root directory.
+- Double click the plugin to install it in Sketch.
+- With Sketch in focus, from the toolbar select Plugins -> Manage Plugins.
+From there you will be able to toggle the plugin on and off and make sure it was installed.

 ### Publishing your plugin

 ```bash